-Texas Education Code, §21.044, Educator Preparation, as amended by SB 7, SB 1839, and SB 1963, 85th Texas Legislature, Regular Session, 2017:
+Texas Education Code, §21.044, Educator Preparation, as amended by Senate Bill (SB) 7, SB 1839, and SB 1963, 85th Texas Legislature, Regular Session, 2017 and HB 18, 86th Texas Legislature, Regular Session, 2019:

 - (a) The board shall propose rules establishing the training requirements a person must accomplish to obtain a certificate, enter an internship, or enter an induction-year program.
-The board shall specify the minimum academic qualifications required for a certificate. - (b) Any minimum academic qualifications for a certificate specified under Subsection (a) that require a person to possess a bachelor's degree must also require that the person receive, as part of the curriculum for that degree, instruction in detection and education of students with dyslexia.
-This subsection does not apply to a person who obtains a certificate through an alternative certification program adopted under Section 21.049. - (c) The instruction under Subsection (b) must: - (1) be developed by a panel of experts in the diagnosis and treatment of dyslexia who are: - (A) employed by institutions of higher education; and - (B) approved by the board; and - (2) include information on: - (A) characteristics of dyslexia; - (B) identification of dyslexia; and - (C) effective, multisensory strategies for teaching students with dyslexia. - (c-1) Any minimum academic qualifications for a certificate specified under Subsection (a) that require a person to possess a bachelor's degree must also require that the person receive, as part of the training required to obtain that certificate, instruction in detection of students with mental or emotional disorders.
+The board shall specify the minimum academic qualifications required for a certificate. - (b) Any minimum academic qualifications for a certificate specified under Subsection (a) that require a person to possess a bachelor's degree must also require that the person receive, as part of the training required to obtain that certificate, instruction in the detection and education of students with dyslexia. - (c) The instruction under Subsection (b) must: - (1) be developed by a panel of experts in the diagnosis and treatment of dyslexia who are: - (A) employed by institutions of higher education; and - (B) approved by the board; and - (2) include information on: - (A) characteristics of dyslexia; - (B) identification of dyslexia; and - (C) effective, multisensory strategies for teaching students with dyslexia. - (c-1) Any minimum academic qualifications for a certificate specified under Subsection (a) that require a person to possess a bachelor's degree must also require that the person receive, as part of the training required to obtain that certificate, instruction regarding mental health, substance abuse, and youth suicide.
+The instruction required must: